OfficeDev/office-js-docs-pr/docs/testing/sideload-an-office-add-in-on-mac.md

     ![Wef folder in Office on Mac.](../images/all-my-files.png)

-1. Open Word, and then open a document.
-Restart Word if it's already running.
+1. Open Word (or restart Word if it's already running), then open a document.

 1. On the Word ribbon, choose the **Insert** tab, and then select **My Add-ins** (dropdown menu) in the **Add-ins** group.
 On the dropdown menu, choose your add-in.